 GeneCards Summary for CALD1 Gene

-UniProtKB/Swiss-Prot for CALD1 Gene
+UniProtKB/Swiss-Prot Summary for CALD1 Gene

 Actin- and myosin-binding protein implicated in the regulation of actomyosin interactions in smooth muscle and nonmuscle cells (could act as a bridge between myosin and actin filaments).
 Stimulates actin binding of tropomyosin which increases the stabilization of actin filament structure.
 In muscle tissues, inhibits the actomyosin ATPase by binding to F-actin.
 This inhibition is attenuated by calcium-calmodulin and is potentiated by tropomyosin.
 Interacts with actin, myosin, two molecules of tropomyosin and with calmodulin.
-Also play an essential role during cellular mitosis and receptor capping.
+Also plays an essential role during cellular mitosis and receptor capping.
 Involved in Schwann cell migration during peripheral nerve regeneration (By similarity).